iturner72/book-notes/the_4-hour_work-week.md

 More, Chat and E-mail in a Language You Don't Know, Become Fluent in Record Time, Finding Language Exchange Partners and Materials

+### 15 Filling the Void
+* 293 What man actually needs is not a tensionless state but rather the striving and struggling for a worthwhile goal, a freely choses task.
+* 300 Revisit and reset dreamlines
+    * What are you good at?
+    * What could you be the best at?
+    * What makes you happy?
+    * What excites you?
+    * What makes you feel accomplished and good about yoursef?
+    * What are you most proud of having accomplished in your life?
+Can you repeat this or further develop it?
+    * What do you enjoy sharing or experiencing wih other people?

+### 16 The Top 13 New Rich Mistakes